albertvanderhorst/forthlisp/README.md

 quite a lot of stack juggling to keep everything in line.
 It doesn't look very involved now but I remember spending quite some time thinking about the stack layout for the reader routines.

-# Remark AH

-The struct's needed are pretty simple and are separated out in a a file that will be understood by most Forth's.

 ## How to use it